almibe/weasel-template/README.md

 The following code example demonstrates the two public methods and single constructor that Weasel Template supplies.
 All template files are loaded from the class loader passed into WeaselTemplateEngine's constructor.
-Types are of coarse just there for the sake of documentation.
+Types are only there for the sake of documentation.

 ```kotlin
 val engine = WeaselTemplateEngine(this.javaClass.classLoader) //cache is only in use if engine instance is reused